San Francisco and the Barbary Coast

-Remnants from the Pan Pacific International Exposition - (Picture, Top of the Page) The Palace of Fine Arts from the 1915 exhibition still remains, a spectacular site which now houses the Exploratorium, a modern museum of science and perception.
+Remnants from the Pan Pacific International Exposition - The Palace of Fine Arts from the 1915 exhibition still remains, a spectacular site which now houses the Exploratorium, a modern museum of science and perception.
 The building, designed by architect Bernard R. Maybeck, recounts a Roman ruin and has charmed city residents and visitors since its February 1915 debut.

 San Francisco T-Shirts and Souvenirs from the official merchandise of America's Best History.
 Great for your next western vacation or planning session.

 Things You Should Not Miss